wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ## Searching

-browser pages (All Dashboards, Alerts, Events, Maintenance Windows, Proxies, Cloud Integrations, Webhooks, and External Links) support a variety of search methods.
+All Wavefront browsers (All Dashboards, Alerts, Events, Maintenance Windows, Proxies, Cloud Integrations, Webhooks, and External Links) support a variety of search methods.
 You can search in the Search field at the top or in the faceted filter bar at the left.
 Both methods support facets:

 <table width="75%">
 <colgroup>